nirajp82/IdentityAccessManagement_IAM/02_AuthN_Federation/06_OIDC_Intro.md

 **When to use it:** Use this when your Single Page Application (React) or Mobile App talks directly to Google to get the tokens.

 **The Problem:** Because React code runs in the user's browser, anyone can hit "View Source."
-You **cannot** put a `Client Secret` in React.
+You **cannot** put your `Client Secret` in React.
 But without a secret, if an attacker steals the temporary `code`, they can exchange it for tokens!

-**The PKCE Solution:** PKCE creates a **dynamic, one-time secret** for every single login attempt.
+**The PKCE Solution:** PKCE creates a **dynamic, one-time secret** for every single login attempt using cryptographic hashing to replace the static Client Secret.

 ```mermaid
 sequenceDiagram